London Society (organisation): History

 The London Society was founded on the back of the town planning movement in the early 20th century.
-In the year following the first planning act of 1909 the Royal Institute of British Architects (RIBA) held a London conference which focused attention on the capital city, and the Architectural Review began a town planning supplement.
+In the year following the first planning act, the Housing, Town Planning, &c.
+Act 1909, the Royal Institute of British Architects (RIBA) held a London conference which focused attention on the capital city, and the Architectural Review began a town planning supplement.
 In its first issue the architect David Barclay Niven wrote a paper on the need for new roads and a system of parks in outer London before the area was swamped by new development; his ideas chimed with those of George Pepler who gave a paper at the RIBA conference suggesting that a voluntary body might undertake inquiries into London's needs and lead public opinion.
 The London Society became this body.

 The society was formally inaugurated on 9 February 1912 at a meeting at the galleries of the Royal Society of British Artists.
 The minutes of the first meeting indicate that it was attended by only ‘a few men keenly interested in the artistic development of London and the protection of its beauty and character’.
 Two weeks later, the society adopted its name and settled its objects as being ‘to foster an intelligent interest in London as the largest civic centre’ and ‘to induce a public spirit for the study and encouragement of its improvement’.
 The Earl of Plymouth accepted the position of president of the London Society.
 Niven took the chair at the first meeting in 1912, though he was soon succeeded by the weightier figure of Aston Webb.
 By the third meeting on 9 February 1912, 160 people were present.
 Those who had been promoting the need to prepare a plan for London at the Town Planning Conference were quick to join.
 This included politician John Burns, planner Sir George Pepler, and architects William Edward Riley and Arthur Beresford Pite.

 The society was launched to the general public on 13 January 1913 at a meeting held at the Mansion House, under the presidency of the Lord Mayor, Earl Curzon of Kedleston (later the 1st Marquess Curzon of Kedleston) who delivered an address that neatly described its objects as being "to make London beautiful where it is not so already, and to keep it beautiful where it already is".
 The fledgling society attracted wide coverage and interest.
 By the end of 1913 the society's membership was over 400, including 65 MPs and peers, 9 members of the London County Council and many practising architects and surveyors.
 Early members also included planners, engineers and artists.
 Its formation partly reflected a shift from a 19th-century philanthropic approach to urban reform to a more professional and democratic attempt to planning of the whole urban environment.
 It predated the establishment of the Royal Town Planning Institute in 1914.
 The journalist Thomas Raffles Davison wrote: